BenouaklilHodhaifa/InfoVis-FIDE/README.md

 ### Frontend

 * **D3.js v7** (included via CDN in `index.html`)
-* No local installation required for the interface.
+* No local installation required for the interface

 ### Backend (Preprocessing)